-Miracast is a useful option for our tablet that will allow us to project what’s on the screen onto any nearby TV, monitor or projector.
+Miracast is a useful option for our tablet that will allow us to project what’s on the screen onto any nearby TV, monitor, or projector.
 In order to do this we just need:

 -a Miracast enabled device like an Android phone/tablet (any recent version)

--to enable wireless display function from ‘Settings > Wireless Display’ menu and select ‘Nearby Devices’.
+-to enable wireless display function from the ‘Settings > Wireless Display’ menu and select ‘Nearby Devices’.
 Your options in range should now appear which you can then choose your desired option and connect by pressing OK.
 From there all that’s left is choosing your desired tv as the receiver!
 We’ll be able to present wirelessly with ease without having wires running everywhere.
 So go ahead and plug those adapter cables into your nearest projector and you’re good to go!

 The wireless HDMI adapter makes it much easier to connect tablets without having cables running all over the place.
-It plugs into any projector’s HDMI port, broadcasts Wi-Fi signal and Miracast enabled devices like your tablet can then be connected wirelessly.
+It plugs into any projector’s HDMI port, broadcasts Wi-Fi signal, and Miracast enabled devices like your tablet can then be connected wirelessly.
 This is a perfect solution for anyone looking to present with their tablet from anywhere!